 Once the options forms have been returned, students may not necessarily be able to take every subject offered.
 This will be controlled by group sizes and staffing availability.
 If this is the case, their reserve option will be selected.
 It is therefore, very important to carefully consider this option when filling in their option form.
 We ask students to realise that they will not be able to suddenly change their minds afterwards.

-At the end of the academic year in year 9, 10 and after the year 11 PPE examinations in December, each student's progress will be reviewed to identify concerns.
-Only at these points, will curriculum changes be considered.
+At the end of the academic year in year 9, 10 and after the year 11 mock examinations in December, each student's progress will be reviewed to identify concerns.

 Key points to consider: